Near-Optimal Algorithm for Distribution-Free Junta Testing: Analysis of the Algorithm

 \end{proof}

-\begin{lem} If $f$ is $k$-junta, then the algorithm returns accept. \end{lem} \begin{proof} If $f$ is $k$-junta, then the algorithm could not find more than $k$ blocks each containing at least one relevant variable.
-According to the algorithm, it returns accept. \end{proof}
+\begin{lem} If $f$ is a $k$-junta, then the algorithm accepts. \end{lem} \begin{proof} If $f$ is a $k$-junta, then the algorithm could not find more than $k$ blocks each containing at least one relevant variable.
+According to the design of the algorithm, it accepts. \end{proof}